Cooking With Our CSA

 Instructions

-• Preheat oven to 350 degrees Fahrenheit.
+• Preheat oven to 400 degrees Fahrenheit.
 Line a rimmed baking sheet with parchment paper and set to the side.

 • Peel and dice the carrots and potatoes.
 Add them to the baking sheet.
-In a small bowl, whisk together the grated ginger, garlic, harissa, olive oil, maple syrup, white wine vinegar, and kosher salt.
+In a small bowl, whisk together the grated ginger, garlic, harissa, olive oil, maple syrup, vinegar, and kosher salt.

 • Remove from oven and allow to cool slightly.
 Keep oven on to toast focaccia croutons.
 Dice focaccia into ½ inch cubes then place the cubed on a rimmed baking sheet lined with parchment paper.
 Toast the cubes in the oven for about 7 to 10 minutes until the outer edges are golden and crisp.
 Remove from oven and set aside.